-Compared to your average kitchen knife – or even Chef’s knife – a Damascus steel Chef’s knife has an alluring appearance and enchanted edge.
-Between the fantastic patterns, sharp edge, and seemingly infinite durability, it’s an all-purpose knife that can ignite your real passion for cooking.
+Compared to your average kitchen knife – or even some high quality Chef's knife – a Damascus steel Chef's knife has an alluring appearance and enchanted edge.
+Between the fantastic patterns, sharp edge, and seemingly infinite durability, it's an all-purpose knife that can ignite your real passion for cooking.

 Which tool earns the title of the best Damascus chef knife is a bit of a personal choice.
 I'll do my best to help today, though: here are six top-rated Damascus Chef's knives to help you find the perfect knife for your kitchen.

 It may seem easy to jump on the first Damascus chef knife you see because (let's face it) they are almost hypnotizing to see.
 However, learn more about them first: let's talk about their construction and various characteristics that make for quality knives.

 Damascus steel traces its origins across thousands of years back to India and the Middle East, but it was known as "wootz."
 However, the modern etymology of Damascus traces back to (appropriately) the Damascus region in Syria.

 The name derives from the process of creating the steel rather than the steel itself.
 You'll find two methods used to make it: cast Damascus steel and fabricated Damascus steel.